 1844 – William Hale patents a new form of a spin-stabilized rocket which is an improvement over the Congreve rocket and used by the US Army in the Mexican-American War 1846-1848 and the US Navy in the American Civil War.

 Samuel Colt demonstrates a system of underwater mines detonated by electrical current, the government is not interested.
 The cost of the demonstration bankrupts Colt.

 American dentist, Horace Wells demonstrates the first use of Nitrus Oxide as an anesthetic in surgery.

-1845 – Great Irish Famine and potato blight lead to the death of a million people and another million emigrate from Ireland.
+1845 – Great Irish Famine and potato blight led to the death of a million people and another million emigrated from Ireland.

 1846 – Wholly metallic self-contained cartridge for firearms introduced by French gunsmith Benjamin Houllier

 Captain Samuel Hamilton Walker and Samuel Colt collaborate on a new revolver, Colt enlists Eli Whitney, Jr. to make the guns.

 1847 – Nitroglycerine was discovered by Ascanio Sobrero in Turin